polarityjam/polarityjam/docs/Installation.rst

 Manual installation
 +++++++++++++++++++

 Make sure you have `micromamba <https://mamba.readthedocs.io/en/latest/user_guide/micromamba.html>`_ installed.
-Alternatively, you can also use micromamba.
-If you do so, replace ``conda`` with ``micromamba`` in the following commands.

 Execute the following steps on the commandline: